alcir-junior-caju/study-english/presentation.md

 > **Language items:** verb to be, verb to have, adjectives, simple present, personal information.

-> _My name is Alcir Junior, I have thirty-eight years-old, I'm married and I have a Daugther, who is ten-years-old._
+> _My name is Alcir Junior, I am thirty-eight years-old, I'm married and I have a Daugther, She is ten-years-old._
 >
-> _I am a calm, very organized, and outgoing._
+> _I am calm, very organized, and outgoing._
 >
 > _I am a Software Engineer.
-I work with Web Development, I do make web systems._
+I work with Web Development at a company in New York but I live in São Paulo, I make web systems._

 # Describe Your Routine